explainingAI/covid_detection/README.md

 # Covid Detection

-## Lung_image_splitter package
+## uiblungs package

-This package has two public modules:
-- dataset_generator: generates a dataset with the coordinates of the zones to cut from the mask image
-  - Input: Masks folder, output folder, (optional) number of images per lung
-  - Output: csv with the coordinates for each image of the folder
-- image_splitter: splits the image in n sub images using a mask and a lungs image.
-  - Input: Masks folder, images folder, output folder, (optional) number of images per lung
-  - Output: Sub images
+This package contains the logic to split and slice lung images with masks.

-The modules can be executed using command prompt:
+It can be executed as a module or as an imported python package using the Splitter class.

+Module execution sintax:

+`` python3 module_name split image_path mask_path output_path``

-`` python3 module_name arg1 arg2 arg3 argn``
+`` python3 module_name slice image_path mask_path output_path --n_slices``
+--n_slices default value is 4

-## Requirements
+## Vfeautres package
-Requirements can be found on requirements.txt.

-Python version: 3.8
+Todo